 |Appearance||Colourless to pale blue gas|

 |Molar mass||47,997 g/mol|

 |Density||2.144 mg/cm3 at 0 °C|

 |Boiling point||−112 °C|

 |Solubility in water||1.05 g/l at 0 °C|

 Both the liquid and gaseous forms of O3 are diamagnetic in nature.
-Pure liquid is dangerously explosive chemicals.
+The pure liquid is dangerously explosive chemicals.
 In acid solution, the potential of ozone being lower than those of a few oxidizing agents like fluorine, perxenate, and atomic oxygen.
 It may be estimated iodometrically by titrating iodine liberated form of a solution buffered with boric acid.